ewoks-kit/ewoksserver/CONTRIBUTING.md

     ewoks-server

-The Uvicorn and FastAPI command line interface are supported as well
+The Uvicorn and FastAPI command line interface are supported as well.
+The server can be launched by using one of the following commands:

 .. code:: bash